 - Birth control methods or contraceptives may be hormonal and non-hormonal, and both have their own pros and cons.

-- Most common types of contraception are birth control pills and injectables both are hormonal contraceptives and mostly preferred by families.
-The pills are taken every day which leads to compliance problems and a failure rate of 8%.
+- The most common types of contraception are birth control pills and injectables both are hormonal contraceptives and are mostly preferred by families.
+The tablets are taken every day which leads to compliance problems and a failure rate of 8%.
 Injectable contraceptives on the other hand are to be used every month or every three months with a failure rate of only 3%.

 - Condom either male or female condom is also very common with no side effects.
-Only the failure rate is too high that is 21%.
+Only the failure rate is too high which is 21%.

-- Male and female sterilization is the permanent method of contraception and it has certain indications.
+- Male and female sterilization is the permanent method of contraception and it has specific indications.

-- Other methods of birth control are spermicidal sprays, diaphragms, safe period method, coitus interruptus, cervical caps, emergency contraceptive pills, contraceptive sponge or patch and basal body temperature method.
+- Other methods of birth control are spermicidal sprays, diaphragms, safe period method, coitus interruptus, cervical caps, emergency contraceptive pills, contraceptive sponges or patches, and the basal body temperature method.